 As of June 30, 2023, the Company had accrued interest and accrued interest - related parties, associated with loans payable of \$62,095 and \$0, respectively.
 As of December 31, 2022, the Company had accrued interest and accrued interest - related parties associated with loans payable of \$36,422 and \$16,770, respectively.
-Accrued interest is recorded within accrued expenses and appears under that caption on the balance sheet; accrued interest - related parties is recorded within accrued expenses - related parties and appears under that caption on the balance sheet.
-See Note 10 - Related Parties for additional details.
+Accrued interest is recorded within accrued expenses and appears under that caption on the balance sheet; accrued interest - related parties is recorded within accrued expenses - related parties and appears under that caption on the balance sheet; accrued interest - related parties is recorded within accrued expenses - related parties for additional details.